 UNIV 100, Introduction to Higher Education, is Radford University’s first-year seminar.
 We aim to prepare new students with the skills, habits, and information they need to be successful Highlanders.
-Each fall, we offer over 70 sections with a goal of providing a seat for every student who wants one.
+Each fall and spring, we offer enough sections with a goal of providing a seat for every student who wants one.

 UNIV 100 teaches incoming students the skills and resources they need to be successful here at Radford University.
 We cover academic skills, university policies and resources, and personal topics.
 The classes are meant to be interactive with lots of discussion, small group activities, and field trips (a.k.a., campus engagement events) to help students make friends and feel comfortable doing what they need to as a student here.